Driplytics/Flight-Delay-Analysis-/README.md

 *  Microsoft Power BI - The Primary tool I used for my Analysis and report building.
 It contains a vast library of tools for Visualization.

-*  Adobe illustrator - I used illustrator as a supporting tool for design.
+*  Adobe illustrator - I used Adobe illustrator as a supporting tool for design.
 I Used Adobe illustrator in Designing icons and wireframes that I built my report with.